mprimbs/Max-Primbs-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Maximilian Primbs is a research master student in Behavioural Science at Radboud University, the Netherlands.
-His research focusses on the effects of stereotypes on visual perception, emotion recognition, and meta-science.
+He conducts research on the effects of stereotypes on visual perception and emotion recognition and in the field of meta-science, where he focusses on data pre-processing.
 He´s part of the Psychological Science Accelerator where he coordinated the translation process of the Covid-19 projects.
-You can download his CV {{% staticref "files/cv.pdf" %}}here{{% /staticref %}}
+For a complete overview of all projects, publications, talks and research experience please {{% staticref "files/cv.pdf" %}}download my CV{{% /staticref %}}